 - the consolidation regime is no longer applied;

-- specific limitations apply concerning the offsetting of tax losses or the application of tax credits generated by the group companies before they formed part of the tax group; and
+- specific limitations apply concerning the offsetting of tax losses or the application of tax credits generated by the group companies before they formed part of the tax group or join the group; and

 - no withholding applies on payments made at intra-group level.

-Taxpayers and the Spanish tax authorities may negotiate APAs on transfer pricing issues.
+Taxpayers and the Spanish tax authorities may negotiate advance price agreements (APAs) on transfer pricing issues.
 The Tax Agency is quite favourable to the use of APAs because they can provide certainty for both parties, out of the context of a tax audit.